It’s time to ban native bird hunting in SA

 Not a South Australian?
-Victoria also received public comments on native bird hunting this year.
+Victoria recently held a parliamentary inquiry on native bird hunting.

 Photo: Pink-eared Ducks by Rob Solic